What is Drip Edge & Why Is It Important On a Roof?

 Summary

-Mills Roofing climbing up onto a customer's roof to inspect drip edge flashing.
+A Roof Maxx dealer climbs up onto a customer's roof to inspect their drip edge flashing.

-Mills Roofing climbing up onto a customer's roof to inspect drip edge flashing.
+A Roof Maxx dealer climbs up onto a customer's roof to inspect their drip edge flashing.

 Quick Facts about Drip Edge—What It Is & Where It Goes